TechniquesTechniqueBoxingSolo Training

 • Work with a coach who varies their mitt patterns unpredictably

-• Use voice-led training apps like FIGHTFLOW that randomize cues
+• Use voice-led training apps like FightFlow that randomize cues

 • Practice with a double-end bag that moves unpredictably